rtansf/quotebot/README.md

    2. Git clone this repo into your local folder
    3. cd into the quotebot folder
    4. Install the python modules required: pip install -r requirements.txt
-   5. Create a new slack app, named "quotebot" for your slack team (for complete instructions, https://api.slack.com/slack-apps)
+   5. Create a new slack app, named "quotebot" for your slack team (for more info, https://api.slack.com/slack-apps)
       * Go to https://api.slack.com/apps and click on Create New App
       * Enter quotebot for the app name.
       * Take note of the value in Client ID and set the environment variable:  SLACK_CLIENT_ID, e.g. export SLACK_CLIENT_ID=738473984.482347872